Updated: Feb 3, 2022

 Remember, being willing to personally guaranty credit for your business is not the same thing as being required to provide a personal guaranty.
 Until your business credit report can prove your company is strong enough to stand on its own merit, you may be its best ally and its staunchest supporter.

-It's like that credit card executive told me last summer...
+It's like that credit card executive once told me...
 "If you are not willing to stand behind your business, why should we?"